LucasHazardous/UltraTuxKart/README.md

 ## Controls

-**WASD keys to control the car, ESC to exit map creator, SPACE to save map and simply left click to replace a tile on the map.**
+**WASD keys to control the car, ESC to exit map creator as well as the game, SPACE to save map and simply left click to replace a tile on the map.**

 ## Custom maps